-Intrathecal administration of gadolinium-based contrast agents (GBCAs) can cause serious adverse reactions including death, coma, encephalopathy, and seizures.
-Gadobutrol injection is not approved for intrathecal use (5.1)
+Risk Associated with Intrathecal Use tisk Associated with Intrathecal Use Intrathecal administration of gadolinium-based contrast agents (GBCAs) can cause serious adverse reactions including death, coma, encephalopathy, and seizures.
+Gadobut njection is not approved for intrathecal use [see Warnings and Precautions (5.1)].

-GBCAs increase the risk for nephrogenic systemic fibrosis (NST) among patients with impaired elimination of the drugs.
-Avoid use of gadobutrol injection in these radiants unless the dispancies information is essential and and available, with GBCAs increase the risk for nephrogenic systemic fibrosis (NSF) among patient with impaired elimination of the drugs.
-Avoid use of gadobutrol injection in thes patients unless the diagnostic information is essential and not available wit non-contrasted MRI or other modalities.
-The risk for NSF appears highest among patients with:
+Nephrogenic Systemic Fibrosis GBCAs increase the risk for neph nephrogenic systemic fibrosis (NSF) among patients with impaired elimination of drugs.
+Avoid use of gadobutrol injection in these patients unless the sential and not available with non-contrasted MRI or other modalities.
+NSF may result in fatal or debilitating fibrosis affecting the skin, muscle and rnal organs

-O Chronic, severe kidney disease (GFR < 30 mL/min/1.73m2), or
+The risk for NSF appears highest among patients with: 0 Chronic, severe kidney disease (GFR < 30 mL/min/1.73m2), or